IMenezes-GH/IMenezes-GH/README.md

 ### Olá!
 I'm Isabela, a student from Brazil.

 Currently graduating in Data Science and looking to get into web-development

+I'm passionate about many things, such as birds, retro videogames and digital art and FOSS software.
 I love learning new things and helping people however I can whenever possible 💙

 --------------